-Do not use skincare products containing Glycolic, Salicylic, or Retinol close to the eyebrow area 2 weeks prior and 2 weeks after your procedure.
+Do not use skincare products containing Glycolic, Salicylic, or Retinol close to the eyebrow area two weeks prior and two weeks after your procedure.

-No Botox around the brow area 2 weeks prior.
+No Botox around the brow area two weeks prior.

 DAY TWO - NINE You must apply the post-care cream on your eyebrows several times a day with a minimum of at least two times daily.
 Apply the post-care cream with a cotton swab, and use no aggressive movement and/or manipulation of the skin.
 Make sure your hands are completely clean before caring for your eyebrows.

-The following must be avoided during all nine days post-microblading procedure:
+The following must be avoided during all nine days of post-microblading procedure: